adrian154/blog/blogposts/hypotest.md

 TODO: Discuss 1-PropZTest

-If you are testing a sample mean, the process is different since the population standard deviation is generally not known in this situation.
-TODO: Explain t-test
+If you are testing a sample mean, the process is different.
+We don't know the population standard deviation, so we have to approximate using the *t*-distribution.

 ## Draw a conclusion